ollipal/botafar/docs/source/raspi.md

 - gpiozero comes pre-installed with Raspberry Pi OS Desktop image
 - gpiozero is simpler to use than libraries like [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) or [pigpio](http://abyz.me.uk/rpi/pigpio/), especially for beginners
-- gpiozero with pigpio "pin factory" allows using [hardware PWM](https://raspberrypi.stackexchange.com/a/100644), which means that servo motors do not stutter like when using gpiozero without pigpio or Rpi.GPIO
+- gpiozero with pigpio "pin factory" allows using [hardware PWM](https://raspberrypi.stackexchange.com/a/100644), which means that servo motors do not stutter like when using Rpi.GPIO or gpiozero without pigpio pin factory

-If you have a recent Raspberry Pi OS Desktop image installed (it is the default one), you should have both the gpiozero and pigpio installed.
+If you have a recent Raspberry Pi OS Desktop image installed, you should have both the gpiozero and pigpio installed.
 If you used some other operating system such as Raspberry Pi OS Lite, run these commands:

 ```
 sudo apt update